How Immigrants Can Start Investing in the United States (Step-by-Step)

 Fractional Shares

-Fractional shares have made it possible to start investing with very small amounts and still access high-quality diversified funds.
+Fractional shares have made it possible to start investing with very small amounts and still access high-quality, diversified funds.

 Step Five: Make Your First Investment